edplatform-startup/backend/docs/api.md

     ```

 -### GET /courses
-  - `userId` (string) – Required to list a user's courses.
-Also required when requesting a specific `courseId`.
+  - `userId` (string, required) – UUID of the caller; validated server-side.
-  - `courseId` (string, optional) – UUID of a specific course.
-Must belong to the provided `userId`.
+  - `courseId` (string, required) – UUID of the course; must belong to the user.
-  - When only `userId` is supplied, returns all of that user's courses ordered by `created_at` descending.
-  - When both `userId` and `courseId` are supplied, returns that single course if it belongs to the user; otherwise 404.
-      "success": true,
-      "count": 2,
-      "courses": [Course, Course]
+  - Responses:
+  - 200 OK → `{ "courseId": "...", "userId": "...", "course_data": { ... } }`
+  - 400 Bad Request → Missing parameters or invalid UUID formats.
+  - 404 Not Found → Course not found for that user.
+  - 500 Internal Server Error → Supabase request failed.
     }
-    ```
-  - 200 OK (single)
       "success": true,
     - Requires `userId` query param (UUID).
-    ```
+  - 200 OK → `{ "success": true, "courseId": "..." }`
-  - 400 Bad Request → Missing params, invalid UUID formats, or `courseId` without `userId`.
+  - 400 Bad Request → Missing parameters or invalid UUID formats.
-  - 404 Not Found → Course not found for that user.
+  - 404 Not Found → Course not found or does not belong to the user.

-### GET /courses/ids
+  - 500 Internal Server Error → Database error.
 - Purpose: Return all course IDs for a given user.
   - `userId` (string, required) – UUID of the user.
 - Responses: